Audrey Shin

-Audrey Sumin Shin (born March 12, 2004) is an American figure skater.
-She is the 2020 Skate America bronze medalist, the 2021 CS Lombardia Trophy bronze medalist, and finished fourth at the 2022 Four Continents Championships.
+Audrey Sumin Shin (born in U.S. March 12, 2004) is an American figure skater who currently competes in the pairs discipline with Balázs Nagy.
+Together, they are the 2024 Golden Spin of Zagreb bronze medalists.

-She is also the 2019 U.S. junior silver medalist and competed at the 2020 Winter Youth Olympics, placing seventh.
+As a singles skater, she is the 2020 Skate America bronze medalist, the 2021 CS Lombardia Trophy bronze medalist, and finished fourth at the 2022 Four Continents Championships.
+On the junior level, she is the 2019 U.S. junior silver medalist and finished in the top ten at the 2020 Winter Youth Olympics.

 Personal life

-Shin was born on March 12, 2004, in Smithtown, New York, to parents Eric and Nicole Shin.
-Shin has a younger sister named Sydney, and she is fluent in Korean.
+Shin was born on March 12, 2004, in Smithtown, New York, to parents Eric Shin, a commercial film director from South Korea who studied film in the United States, and Nicole Shin, a second-generation immigrant.
+Shin has a younger sister, Sydney.

+Shin is pursuing a degree in Health Sciences at the University of Colorado Colorado Springs, with aspirations to specialize in sports medicine and traditional Korean (韓方) and Chinese medicine (TCM, 中醫) to support athletes in injury recovery.
+After competing as a singles skater for Team USA for 14 years, she officially transitioned to pair skating in June 2024.